 What does this Privacy Notice cover?

-This Privacy Notice– Shell Group Recruitment provides information about personal data which is processed by a company or companies within Shell in relation to individuals who apply to work for, or who attend a recruitment event or undertake an assessment with a company or companies within the Shell group of companies (‘Shell’).
+This Privacy Notice provides information about personal data which are processed by a company or companies within the Shell group of companies (‘Shell’ or ‘we’) in relation to individuals who apply to work for, or who attend a recruitment event or undertake an assessment with Shell.
 This includes prospective employees, interns and contractors.

-This notice explains what personal data is processed, for which purposes, how long we hold the personal data for, how to access and update your personal data and where to go for further information.
+This Privacy Notice explains what personal data we process about you, why we are processing your personal data and for which purposes, how long we hold your personal data for, how to access and update your personal data, as well as the options you have regarding your personal data and where to go for further information.

 Who is responsible for any personal data collected?

 Shell Japan Limited, whose address is 12/F Pacific Century Place, 1-11-1, Marunouchi, Chiyoda-ku, Tokyo, 100-6216, Japan, is responsible for processing your personal data, either solely or jointly with its affiliates within the Shell group of companies.

 If personal data of children is gathered this requires consent of the parent or guardian.

 Special Notice - if you are under 20 years old and wish to apply for a Shell sponsored education or innovation event

 Except in those cases where Shell organizes educational events specifically designed for children, we do not intentionally collect personal data of individuals under 20 years old.
 If you are under 20 years old (or a different age to reflect local legal requirement as communicated on the Shell website in your location) please do not send us your personal data for example, your name, address and email address.
 If you wish to contact Shell in a way which requires you to submit your personal data (such as for education or innovation events) please get your parent or guardian to do so on your behalf.

 The categories of personal data we collect about you.